 Poised to maximize the market potential at sites such as Port Kembla, Bulk Conveying Equipment (BCE) provides high-quality shiploading/unloading services to exporters of coal, coke, iron ore, slag and other dry or sticky commodities.
 BCE Managing Director Jeremy Clarke, a veteran materials handling and process engineer, formed the company in 2011.
 “As an alternative to conventional fixed shiploading methods, our mission is providing highly mobile material handling solutions that can be configured for multiple material types, multiple vessel sizes, complex or limited berth footprints, and short- or long-term contracts,” says Clarke.

-The truck unloader and telescoping conveyors operate in conjunction with a mobile pivot base that allows free ranging transfer point mobility.
+After a careful review of various suppliers, Clarke chose a system engineered by Superior.
+The system is comprised of a 72-inch (belt width) RazerTail® Truck Unloader; a 42-inch by 150-foot Passport™ Conveyor; and a 42-inch by 170-foot Passport Conveyor.
+Clarke says that he chose the equipment for its strength and heavy-duty construction; its customization capabilities to reliably handle the lightest to the heaviest abrasive materials; and its transfer point mobility options.
+For example, the truck unloader and telescoping conveyors operate in conjunction with a mobile pivot base that allows free ranging transfer point mobility.
 The swiveling wheel carriage of the mobile pivot base allows rotation of the system’s components into an inline travel mode; a dock travel or transverse travel mode with a 360-degree rotation; and a radial travel or tow mode.

 “The mobile pivot base allows us to quickly travel from one end of the vessel to the other, often a distance of 230 meters or more, traversing in a parallel direction down the berth in minutes – as we often load the 2nd and 4th hatches, followed by the 5th and 1st hatches for a balanced loading method on the vessel,” says Clarke.